henryre/numba-plsa/README.md

 Topic 10: cramer, theism, odwyer, bds, clayton
 ```

 We can assign coherent labels to most topics, such as "pharmaceuticals" for Topic 2, "middle east" for Topic 8, and "baseball" for Topic 9.
-Adjusting corpus construction parameters, running for iterations, or changing the number of topics can yield even better results.
+Adjusting corpus construction parameters, running for more iterations, or changing the number of topics can yield even better results.

 ### Performance comparisons